COMBINE-lab/pufferfish/README.md

 **External Dependency:**

-In Pufferfish index building pipeline we use [TwoPaCo](https://github.com/medvedevgroup/TwoPaCo) to build the compacted de Bruijn graph from the list of references.
+In Pufferfish index building pipeline we use a variant of [TwoPaCo](https://github.com/medvedevgroup/TwoPaCo) which you can clone from [here](https://github.com/fataltes/TwoPaCo) to build the compacted de Bruijn graph from the list of references.
 Later, Pufferfish builds the index on top of this compacted de Bruijn graph.

-So before running the whole pipeline of index building, make sure you have already installed TwoPaCo.
+So before running the whole pipeline of index building, make sure you have already installed the forked repo of TwoPaCo that provides a command that outputs a slightly modified gfa file with overlaps of `k-1` between the contigs.

 We are also dependent on [SeqLib](https://github.com/walaj/SeqLib) and hence all the libraries that it is dependent on such as `bz2`, `lzma`, and `z` for mapping part.
 So it is required to install these libraries on the system as well and also update the CMakeLists.txt file in `src` directory and change the line for setting variable `SEQLIBDIR` statistically.

 ## Core Pipeline
 Having a set of reference fasta files or a concatenated fasta file which contains all the references, one can build the pufferfish index setting the required arguments in `config.json` and running the command `bash index.sh` in pufferfish directory.

-The commands in the `index.sh` file go through the pipeline of "*fixFasta -> TwoPaCo juntion finding -> TwoPaCo dump -> pufferize -> pufferfish index*" and perform the following steps:
+The commands in the `index.sh` file go through the pipeline of "*fixFasta -> TwoPaCo juntion finding -> TwoPaCo dump -> pufferfish index*" and perform the following steps:
 1. **FixFasta**
 ```
 <Pufferfish Directory>/build/src/fixFasta -i <input_fasta> -o <output_fixed_fasta>